Rochsen/Rochsen/README.md

 - 🔭 **Current Occupation**: Bioinformatics analysis engineer
 - 🌱 **Target Direction**: Web and Bioinfo Full-stack development
 - 📫 **Skill**: Linux, Python3, vue3, Typescript
-- ⚡ **Interest**: Role Play Game, Like Soul catalog or Interactive film game
+- ⚡ **Interest**: Role Play Game, such as Soul-Like or Interactive film game

 <!--
 **Luosanmu/Luosanmu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.